aegrumet/umbilical/README.md

 # Umbilical

-Umbilical is server side companion for podcast PWAs, supporting stuff that can't be done client side.
+Umbilical is server side companion for podcast PWAs, supporting things that can't be done client side.

 By design it aims to be ephemeral, minimal, and cheap to run.